arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   will appear when a subquery has been spliced into the surrounding query.
   Only suitable subqueries can be spliced.
-  A subquery becomes unsuitable if it contains a *LIMIT*, *REMOTE*, *GATHER* or a *COLLECT* node where the operation is *WITH COUNT INTO*.
-A subquery *also* becomes unsuitable if it is contained in an unsuitable subquery.
+  A subquery becomes unsuitable if it contains a *LIMIT*, *REMOTE*, *GATHER* or a *COLLECT WITH COUNT INTO* node.
+A subquery *also* becomes unsuitable if it is contained in a subquery containing unsuitable nodes.

   This optimization is applied after all other optimizations, and reduces overhead for executing subqueries by inlining the execution.
 This mainly benefits queries which execute subqueries very often that only return a